jack5github/ulauncher-steam/docs/cache-schema.md

 > TODO: This schema has not been fully implemented.
 A cross (❌) beside a property indicates that the cache does not adhere to its specification, whether due to the property name being incorrect or the value not matching the specification.

-All of the below dictionaries (except `countries`) contain data directly related to list items displayed by the extension.
+All of the below dictionaries (except `countries` and `updated`) contain data directly related to list items displayed by the extension.
 For all of these dictionaries, the generic keyword `s` can be used to search through them.
 Additionally, if their IDs are added to the appropriate blacklist, their data will be removed from the cache. ❌

 ## `apps` (Keyword: `sa`)